 Nationally, there were an estimated 40,000 deaths and 4.5 million serious injuries in car accidents in 2018, which saw a 1 percent decline from 2017 statistics.
 In Texas, there were 3,639 deaths and 12,161 injuries, and residents experienced a year-over-year decline of 5.84%.
 And what not to do after a car accident?
 You should remember these things while a car accident happen.

-7 Things Not to Do After a Car Crash
+What Not to do After a Car Accident?

 A great tip from the Seerden Law Firm website is never to leave the scene of an auto accident, whether you don’t have insurance or can’t locate a driver after clipping a side mirror.
 With the number of cameras and witnesses likely to see you, you will be blamed even if you were not liable as you are not there to dispute the other driver or evidence.

 Under the Texas law, Failure to Give Information or Render Aid, all drivers in accidents must stop when there is property damage, personal injury or death.
 Even a minor accident could lead to a misdemeanor charge.
 As of 2013, Texas increased penalties to a felony if a fatality occurs, which rivals the penalties for intoxicated manslaughter.

 While the goal of this statute is to reduce drunk drivers on the roads and save lives, there are some legal exemptions.
 A driver must know he or she was involved in a crash.
 A driver may not realize there was property damage.
 If a driver had a tire blowout while driving, he would not be required to call 911 if he believed no property damage occurred.